stacktape/nextjs-blog/_blog/BLOG.md

 1. fully managed solutions for a hassle-free experience or
 2. self-managed setups for complete control (can still be hassle-free, read on)

-### Fully managed solutions
+### 1. Fully managed solutions

 ![Monkey meme](resources/shock-vercel.jpg)

-When it comes to deployment of Next.js application, [Vercel](https://vercel.com/) (comes from the creators of Next.js) stands out as the de facto standard, providing a seamless experience with its user-friendly interface, automatic scaling, and many other features.
+When it comes to the deployment of Next.js application, [Vercel](https://vercel.com/) (comes from the creators of Next.js) stands out as the de facto standard, providing a seamless experience with its user-friendly interface, automatic scaling, and many other features.
 [Netlify](https://www.netlify.com/) (and some other PaaS web hosting providers) also provides a similar solution.

-While both Vercel and Netlify have a generous free tiers and are great for many projects (I used them personally) there are a few things that could be a no-go for some (especially larger) projects:
+While both Vercel and Netlify have generous free tiers and are great for many projects (I used them personally), there are a few things that could be a no-go for some (especially larger) projects:

 - Both Vercel and Netlify can get pricey once you get out of the free tier.
 - In the free tier, Vercel does not allow for using ads on your site.